The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 There is a comprehensive system for verification of GNI data and the annual reports on the quality of GNI data are available for all countries.
 This includes the GNI Expert Group to issue annual opinions on the appropriateness of the GNI data submitted by the Member States for own resources purposes.

 Article 5(1) of the GNI Regulation provides for the Commission to verify the sources, their uses and the methods in the GNI Inventories based on a verification model drawn up in close cooperation with the GNI Expert Group and based on the principles of peer review and cost-effectiveness and with respect to reliability, comparability and exhaustiveness.
 A document that includes the transmitted data and reports on quality of GNI data sent each year before 1 October to Eurostat is presented in November to the GNI Expert Group for discussion and examination.
 The annual GNI data and the opinion of the GNI Expert Group are transmitted to DG Budget for the purpose of budgetary calculations.
 The verification of sources and methods for GNI in the 2020-2024 cycle was finalized.
 Eurostat placed GNI reservations in December 2024.
+The deadline set for the Member States to finalise the work on reservations is September 2026 in most cases.

 Moreover, the practical validation of GDP data puts emphasis on consistency requirements.
 When quarterly and annual data are submitted to Eurostat, it is important to ensure that these figures are consistent.
 Small differences may be tolerated, but not major ones.
 Consistency between annual data and the sum of the data for the four individual quarters for certain key EU aggregates are analysed in the context of the ESA 2010 quality reporting exercise with generally very small inconsistencies limited to different vintages or rounding.
 The consistency of aggregates and breakdowns is also monitored and usually well fulfilled.